pkc16/PDF_File_Merge/README.md

 # PDF_File_Merge
-Python3 app to merge two PDF files into single PDF file
+This is a simple Python3 application to merge two PDF files into single PDF file.

-This is a simple application which uses tkinter and PyPDF2.
+##Libraries used
+tkinter
+PyPDF2

 Author:  Peter Chung